oclipa/javascript-cheat-sheet/README.md

 ## Paradigms

-Javascript is what is termed a multi-paradigm language, which means that it supports multiple different approaches to programming.
+JavaScript is what is termed a multi-paradigm language, which means that it supports multiple different approaches to programming.
 In particular it supports:

    * Prototypal Inheritance
    * Functional Programming